abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![A non-join diagram](non_join.svg)

-If, however, one of those elements is established as bigger than another, it immediately qualifies.
+If, however, one of those elements is established as smaller than the rest of them, it immediately qualifies.

 ![A join diagram](non_join_fix.svg)